rscohn2/data-bench/docs/howto-create-kafka-topics.md

 $ /opt/kafka/bin/kafka-topics.sh --zookeeper $ZOOKEEPER_SERVICE_HOST:$ZOOKEEPER_SERVICE_PORT --create --topic CUSTOMER-VALUATION-REQUEST --replication-factor 1 --partitions 1
 $ /opt/kafka/bin/kafka-topics.sh --zookeeper $ZOOKEEPER_SERVICE_HOST:$ZOOKEEPER_SERVICE_PORT --create --topic CUSTOMER-VALUATION-RESPONSE --replication-factor 1 --partitions 1
  ```
-Please note that the output of these commands will be mixed in with STDERR/STDOUT from the zookeeper process, in this current container, so there is some searching needed to find the “output”
+Please note that the output of these commands will be mixed in with STDERR/STDOUT from the zookeeper process in this current implementation, so there is some searching needed to find the “output”

 To check that the topics were created properly:
 ```